-Platforms that support the deployment of Storage Resource agents
+Platforms that support the deployment of Storage Resource agents see the IBM Spectrum Control interoperability matrix and go to the Agents, Servers and Browsers section.

-For a list of platforms on which you can deploy Storage Resource agents, see the IBM Spectrum Control interoperability matrix and go to the Agents, Servers and Browsers section.
+For a list of platforms on which you can deploy Storage Resource agents,

-Product functions that are unavailable for resources that are monitored by Storage Resource agents
+Product functions that are unavailable for resources that are monitored by Storage Resource agents that can be monitored by Storage Resource agents, see the E IBM Spectrum Control interoperability matrix and go to the Agents, Servers and Browsers section.